ShaikhBorhanUddin/New-York-Property-Price-Prediction-Using-Machine-Learning/README.md

 ### Deployment & App Interface

+- VS Code — Python framework used for coding the interactive web application.

-- Streamlit — Python framework used to build and deploy the interactive web application (app.py) for house price prediction (as indicated by deployment visuals in the repo).
+- Streamlit — Python framework used to deploy the interactive web application (app.py) for house price prediction.

 ### Version Control & Environment